MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ### Permissions for disposition

-To successfully access the **Disposition** tab in the Microsoft 365 compliance center, users must be members of the **Disposition Management** role group and the **View-Only Audit Logs** role group.
-Although the standard advice is to add users to the default role groups, in this case, we recommend you create a new role group called **Disposition Reviewers** and add these two role groups.
-Then, add users to this **Disposition Reviewers** group.
-Having a single role group for disposition reduces the administration overheads and makes it easier to ensure that users have the required permissions.
+To successfully access the **Disposition** tab in the Microsoft 365 compliance center, users must have the **Disposition Management** role and the **View-Only Audit Logs** role.
+Although the standard advice is to add users to the default role groups, in this case, we recommend you create a new role group called **Disposition Reviewers** that has these two roles and make users members of this group.
+Having a single role group for disposition reduces the administration overheads and makes it easier to ensure that users have the permissions that they need from both roles.

 > [!NOTE]
 > Even a global admin needs to be granted permissions from the **Disposition Management** role group.
 So if global admins need to access the disposition tab, add these users to the **Disposition Reviewers** role group.